pluralsight/guides/in-review/front-end-javascript/how-to-build-a-public-anonymous-chat-app-in-javascript/article.md

 ## Code-up the server

-We need a backend which will serve our static files and also accept messages from a client and then broadcast to other connected clients through Pusher.
-Our backend will be written in NodeJS, so we need to set it up.
+We need a back-end which will serve our static files, accept messages from a client, and broadcast to other connected clients through Pusher.
+Our back-end will be written in NodeJS, so we need to set it up.

 We need a `package.json` file and I'll add it by running the command below.
-I'll use the defaults provided by hitting enter for every prompt.
+I will use the defaults provided by hitting `enter` for every prompt.

 > $ npm init